DanielJDupont/DeepRL/README.md

 # Deep Reinforcement Learning

 This is a very early work in progress that I am updating on a daily basis as I read the literature.
 The intent is to make this resource concise and pragmatic with easy to understand applications to simple games.
+There will be drastic changes and updates until I figure out how to best structure this.

 This resource assumes you have a full computer science undergraduate education and industry experience coding as a full stack software engineer.